NOVONIX Enters into Joint Venture Agreement with TAQAT Development Company to Produce Battery Materials in the MENA Region

-BRISBANE, Australia, March 30, 2023 (GLOBE NEWSWIRE) -- NOVONIX Limited (NASDAQ: NVX, ASX: NVX, OTCQX: NVNXF) (“NOVONIX” or “the Company”), a leading battery materials and technology company, today announced that it has agreed to establish an incorporated joint venture with TAQAT to develop and produce anode materials for electric vehicle and energy storage system batteries in the Middle East and North Africa (“MENA”) region.
+BRISBANE, Australia, March 30, 2023 (GLOBE NEWSWIRE) -- NOVONIX Limited NVXNVXNVNXF ("NOVONIX" or "the Company"), a leading battery materials and technology company, today announced that it has agreed to establish an incorporated joint venture with TAQAT to develop and produce anode materials for electric vehicle and energy storage system batteries in the Middle East and North Africa ("MENA") region.

 The joint venture, which has been in discussion since 2021, is intended to utilize NOVONIX's leading battery technology and capability to develop a graphite anode materials facility with capacity of 30,000 tonnes per annum.
 The project is to be located in Saudi Arabia and is expected to secure ready access to precursor material as feedstock for critical battery materials and access to developing end-use markets for the manufacture and sale of EVs and ESS applications.